Honeytribe: Torch

 The album was recorded at Ardent Studios in Memphis, Tennessee.

 Space Age Blues

 Space Age Blues is the second album by Devon Allman's Honeytribe.
-It was released in Europe on October 12, 2010, and in U.S.A on October 25, 2010.
-In addition to the power-trio of Devon Allman, George Potsos and Gabriel Strange, the album also contains appearances by Huey Lewis on harmonica and Ron Holloway on tenor saxophone.
+It was released in Europe on October 12, 2010, and in the US on October 25, 2010.
+In addition to the power-trio of Allman, Potsos and Strange, the album also contains appearances by Huey Lewis on harmonica and Ron Holloway on tenor saxophone.